Four Bungalows

-Four Bungalows is a neighbourhood in Mumbai.
+Four Bungalows is a neighbourhood in Mumbai, India.
 It is located about three kilometres from Andheri station and is in the vicinity of Lokhandwala Complex and Seven Bungalows.

 It is popular as one of the most systematic and a well organized hub for shopping.

-The five main landmarks here are, Kokilaben Dhirubhai Ambani Hospital, the Fish Market, Manish Market, the Good Shepherd Church and St. Louis Convent school, which is located within the second lane from the Four Bungalows signal/junction.
+The five main landmarks are Kokilaben Dhirubhai Ambani Hospital, the Fish Market, Manish Market, the Good Shepherd Church and St. Louis Convent school, which is located within the second lane from the Four Bungalows signal/junction.

-It has a very famous and old Dairy and Restaurant known as Sharma Fastfood And Restaurant.
+It has a very famous and old Dairy and Restaurant known as Sharma Fastfood and Restaurant.
 It was established in around 1980.

 It consists one of the few HSBC branches in Mumbai.

 Other places in the vicinity include Convent Avenue, Ratan Nagar society and Manish Nagar.

-Also has a Gurudwara (Sikh temple) on the main road.
-Is accessible through BEST bus routes 266,249 and 251 from Andheri Station or you can use a Metro from the Andheri Station.
+It also has a Gurudwara (Sikh temple) on the main road.
+It is accessible through BEST bus routes 266, 249 and 251 from Andheri Station or a Metro from the Andheri Station.

 Four Bungalows is named after the 'four bungalows' that once existed here during the British occupation.
 Two of them still exist today, one just opposite Good Shepherd Church.
 It is named Gulab Cottage.
 The other is in better condition and located in the lane just behind the Good Shepherd Church.
-This place also consists of a large number of residential buildings, built around 25 to 40 years past, that is the time, this place came under proper development.
+This place also consists of a large number of residential buildings, built around 25 to 40 years past, that is the time when this place came under proper development.
 This place is easily accessible to Lokhandwala, Versova, Yari Road, Andheri Station and Juhu-Vile Parle.

 The depot for the Versova-Andheri Ghatkopar line of the Mumbai Metro is located here.